Robertfarb/whiteboarding-curriculum/projects/flex-project/mern-stack/mern-stack-intro.md

 This will also log a success message to the console when our server is running successfully.

-Now open your terminal and run ```node server```.
+Now open your terminal and run ```node app```.
 If you have followed the steps correctly you will see your success message: 'Server running on port 5000.'
 Open up ```localhost:5000``` in Chrome and you should see the text 'Hello World'!

 ### Using nodemon